mc-comanescu/Foobar-challenge/Lvl3/bomb.md

     return counter

 def answer(M, F):
+    # convert stringy numbers into in digits to save time and brains
     M = [ ord(d)-48 for d in M ]
     F = [ ord(d)-48 for d in F ]
     res = []